 When you submit an Order to buy an Instrument, an estimated amount you are required to pay in relation to that Order is blocked in your Revolut Electronic Money Account immediately on submission of the Order; the exact amount is then payable when the Order is executed.

 You acknowledge and agree that we have the right to procure a deduction of value from your Revolut Electronic Money Account so as to effect payment for your Orders if we need to.
-This may include any additional amounts required to settle trades in the event an order is ultimately executed at a higher price than initially quoted i.e. in the event of a market move following transmission of an order.
+This may include any additional amounts required to settle trades in the event an order is ultimately executed at a different price to the indicative price quoted i.e. in the event of a market move following transmission of an order

 When will I receive any proceeds from the sale of an Instrument?